-Startups that putting their brand on social media will skyrocket their business.
-That is indeed the case for most businesses that are in the attention industry.
+Startups that promote their brand on social media will skyrocket their business.
+That is indeed the case for most businesses that are in the attention seeking industry.

 To successfully launch a brand, you need to get people excited about it.
 The key to exciting people is to build buzz around your product.